JacobJungg/ChopLink/README.md

 unique keys for all.

 ![Screenshot_67](https://github.com/JacobJungg/ChopLink/assets/124704749/f08c78a6-7c54-4726-9ecd-16e4514813ea)
 The keys are successfully tethered and stored in Firebase's real-time database.
+Pasting the URL ChopLink provided, will lead users to the original link they inputed!